 - The National Cathedral

 Head to the National Cathedral to explore acres of grounds, natural woods and beautiful gardens specifically designed to be “an urban oasis.”
 (Sounds fairly perfect, no?)
 The Bishops Garden alone features stone walls, herb gardens, a rose garden, two perennial borders, a Shadow House, a twelfth century arch and winding stone paths.
 If you’re feeling game, you can take a tour of the 333 steps up the central tower until you reach the bell ringing chamber at the very top.
 From April to October, you can even take a gargoyle tour that includes, you guessed it, the infamous Darth Vader sculpture.
+Plus, there are musical demonstrations, tours focused on spiritual reflections, and even a tour that features a traditional English tea at the end (there better be clotted cream and jam).

 - Jefferson Memorial/Tidal Basin